dasch8/LaTeXTools/README.markdown

 		]

-Only tested on Windows 7 with SumatraPDF.
-Should also work on the other platforms.
+Tested on Windows 7 with SumatraPDF and OSX Mavericks with Skim (PDF update also works).

 LaTeX Plugin for Sublime Text 2 and 3
 =====================================